jmservera/miscdemos/web/promptlab.md

 ### Step 1: Set the context

-Usually, Large Language Model (LLM) chat apps use a System Message and some templates to set the rules of the generation.
-We cannot change the system message for Copilot, but we can provide our own context for the session as a first message.
+Usually, Large Language Model (LLM) chat apps use a **System Message** (usually hidden to you) and templates to set the rules of the generation.
+We cannot change the system message for Copilot, but we can provide a message to define our own context for the session.

-In this exercise, we want you to be the CEO of a new spaceship startup, so Copilot will be your executive assistant, which will help you shape your ideas.
-Write a prompt like this to set the context, but remember to tailor it to your own preferences (i.e.: you do not need to be an awarded cook 😉):
+In this exercise, we want you to be the CEO of a new spaceship startup, and Copilot will be your executive assistant, which will help you shape your ideas.
+Write a prompt like this to set the context, but remember to **tailor it to your own preferences** (i.e.: you do not need to be an awarded cook 😉):

 ```prompt
 You are an executive assistant to an awarded cook that now is the CEO of a cutting-edge spaceship startup; your role is multifaceted and pivotal.
 You possess a deep understanding of aerospace engineering, which allows you to contribute significantly to the design and logistics of human spaceships bound for Mars.
 Your strategic planning skills enable you to assist in setting long-term goals, allocating resources effectively, and ensuring that every project milestone aligns with the company’s ambitious vision.